 Engagement & Impact

-Title of presentation: Diverting First Time Young Offenders, Conference title: Home Office International Crime and Policing Conference 2015: Cutting Crime in a Changing World, Place/location of conference: London, UK, Presentation type: Poster presentation
+Diverting First Time Young Offenders, Home Office International Crime and Policing Conference 2015: Cutting Crime in a Changing World, London, UK, Poster presentation

-Title of presentation: Restorative Justice as a Welfare Trojan Horse, Conference title: LJMU Postgraduate Conference, Place/location of conference: Liverpool JNohn Moores University (Liverpool, UK), Presentation type: Oral presentation
+Restorative Justice as a Welfare Trojan Horse, LJMU Postgraduate Conference, Liverpool JNohn Moores University (Liverpool, UK), Oral presentation

-Title of presentation: Restorative Justice in Practice, Conference title: European Group for the Study of Deviance and Social Control, Place/location of conference: University of Minho (Braga, Portugal), Presentation type: Oral presentation
+Restorative Justice in Practice, European Group for the Study of Deviance and Social Control, University of Minho (Braga, Portugal), Oral presentation

 Other Professional Activity: